mappum/modbox/README.md

 To prevent DoS attacks and non-determinism, this module is pretty conservative about what features are accessible from inside the box.
 The following are currently not allowed:

+- `require` - instead, pass in other modules through the `globals` option
 - `JSON` (e.g. `JSON.stringify(...)`)
 - Regular expressions
 - `Buffer`